pauldamsa/FaceX/README.md

 To-do list:
 * Improve the performance of the model
-* Get relevant data for trainig
+* Get relevant data for training
 * Get quality data

 ###### The application doesn't have some complex features, because it wasn't the purpose.